 ALLOWANCES/DEDUCTIONS - If you have an additional tax allowance, or tax deduction, you can make an adjustment to the way tax is calculated by providing it in this box.
 For a tax allowance, please enter a positive figure such as 1000 (for a £1,000 allowance).
 For a tax deduction, please enter a negative number such as -1000 (for a £1,000 deduction).
 For example, a company benefit in kind of £3,000 per year should be keyed as a tax deduction of -3000.

 PENSION CONTRIBUTIONS - If you regularly contribute into a pension plan, please enter the amount and frequency by which, payments are made for.
 You can enter a percentage or an amount.
 For percentage, add a % symbol at the end of the amount.
 So, if contributing 5 percent, enter '5%'.
 If contribution £50, enter '50'.
 The calculator will automatically adjust and calculate any pension tax reliefs applicable.
+Please note, if your pension is a 'relief-at-source' type of pension, the tax deducted on your payslip may be higher than shown here.
+In this case, add the pension relief (tax saved) displayed to the tax deducted amount.

 TAX YEAR - Please select the correct tax year for which the calculation is to be made.
 Remember tax years are not calendar years, instead running from 6th April to 5th April.